whyxxh/ASTEROIDS/README.md

 - clone the repo
 - go to the ASTEROIDS directory in your terminal
-- either do `./run.sh` or `make` followed by `make run`. there will be debugging print messages i forgot to remove, will be fixed soon.
+- either do `./run.sh` or `make` followed by `make run`.

 # TO-DO: